C. T. K. Chari

-C. T. K. Chari (5 June 1909 – 5 January 1993) was Head of the Department of Philosophy at Madras Christian College from 1958 to 1969 and the most prominent among contemporary Indian philosophers who paid close attention to psi phenomena.
+C. T. Krishnamachari (5 June 1909 – 5 January 1993) was Head of the Department of Philosophy at Madras Christian College from 1958 to 1969 and the most prominent among contemporary Indian philosophers who paid close attention to psi phenomena.
 Chari published extensively on extremely diverse topics, such as logic, linguistics, information theory, mathematics, quantum physics, philosophy of mind, and, of course, psi research.

 Early life

 Cadambur Tiruvenkatachari Krishnamachari (CTK) was born on 5 June 1909 in Tiruvellore, South India.
 He was the third son of Tiruvenkatachari and Padmammal.
 He had two older brothers - C.T.Rajagopal, a noted mathematician, and C.T.Venugopal.
 They had a young sister - Kamala.
 They were grand nephews and niece of the illustrious brothers - Sir.P.Rajagopalachari KCSI, CIE and P.Narasimhachari - Justice in High Court of Burma (Myanmar).

 CTK and his family lived in Triplicane (Chennai) on Big Street and all of them studied in Hindu Higher secondary school.
 He did his intermediate in Presidency College, Chennai.
 Following the two years in the intermediate college, he got his BA (Honors) from Madras Christian College (MCC) and distinguished himself by also winning the Samuel Sathyanathan Gold medal for Philosophy.
 He then became a tutor and lecturer at American College, Madurai.
 In 1940, he joined MCC as an assistant professor.